yoshuawuyts/dad/README.md

 //    };
 ````

-#### .update()
+#### .update(record)
 Update a record with a cid.
 Emits an update event when completed.
-Takes an
-`{Object} record` as an argument.
 If the record has no cid provided, an error
 will be thrown.
 ````js
 chapters.update({